DNS and Domain Names

 DNS Intro Videos

-To help you get started, watch these two YouTube videos.
-The first one provides an overview of the DNS system:
+To help you get started, watch these two YouTube videos and read the text on recursive DNS:

 FQDN: The Fully Qualified Domain Name